MiaLuczak/Project_Kapusta/README.md

 - I participated in the QA Project in *agile Scrum methodology*, as a *Support of our Team Leader* and also a *Tester*
 - My duties were testing the Login page of the application, in both aspects of functionality and security of that form, as it was a new thing to me I did appropriate research about how Login forms should look and behave
-- I was responsible also for the Static review of documentation that was provided to us
+- I was also responsible for the Static review of documentation that was provided to us
-- As a Support of our Team Leader, I got a chance to review others' work and provide them a constructive and encouraging feedback, also I was constantly in touch with our TL and SM
+- As a Support of our Team Leader, I got a chance to review others' work and provide them a constructive and encouraging feedback, also, I was constantly in touch with our TL and SM

 ## My results of work: